Michigan vs. UNLV Predictions & Picks - Women's NCAA Tournament First Round

 Michigan Performance Insights

-- In conference games, Michigan scores fewer points per contest (73.2) than its overall average (74.6).
+- The Wolverines average 74.6 points per game (36th in college basketball) while allowing 63.5 per contest (160th in college basketball).
+They have a +346 scoring differential overall and outscore opponents by 11.1 points per game.

-- The Wolverines are putting up 78.6 points per game this year when playing at home, which is 7.8 more points than they're averaging in away games (70.8).
+- Michigan's offense has been less productive in Big Ten contests this season, posting 73.2 points per contest, compared to its overall average of 74.6 PPG.

-- Defensively Michigan has been worse in home games this season, giving up 63.6 points per game, compared to 62.3 away from home.
+- Offensively, the Wolverines have played better at home this year, posting 78.6 points per game, compared to 70.8 per game on the road.

-- The Wolverines' offense has been worse over their last 10 games, putting up 70.4 points a contest compared to the 74.6 they've averaged this year.
+- Michigan is giving up 63.6 points per game at home.
+Away from home, it is allowing 62.3.

 © 2023 Data Skrive.
 All rights reserved.